France wants to be gateway for Pakistan to Europe: French ambassador

 “We will welcome more students from Pakistan in our country.
 We want to be a gateway to Europe for Pakistan,” said the ambassador in her brief remarks at a reception she hosted on the occasion of French Higher Education Week and to celebrate Francophonie Day here on late Thursday.

-The ambassador said a 21 member delegation of French universities was already here to visit higher seats of learning in the Federal Capital as well as in Karachi and Lahore.
+The ambassador said a 20 member delegation of French universities was already here who visited higher seats of learning in the Federal Capital as well as in Karachi and Lahore.

 The basic objective of their visit was to foster relations with Pakistani universities and further strengthen cooperation between Paris and Islamabad in academic and scientific fields, she added.

+Among the universities visiting Pakistan this week were some of the most important French institutions, as the Conference des Grandes Ecoles, Agreenium, Centrale Nantes, ENSA Nantes, INSA Lyon, Paris Sorbonne, Sorbonne Abu Dhabi.
+This large presence of 20 institutions reflects the real interest of French scholars to build more bridges with Pakistan.

-Francophonie Day is one of the biggest linguistic event celebrated since long by 900 million people across the world hence there were many good reasons to learn French, said the ambassador.
+Francophonie Day is one of the biggest linguistic events celebrated since long by 900 million people across the world hence there were many good reasons to learn French, said the ambassador.

 He said, of the 705 Pakistani students sent to France on scholarships for higher education, 400 students have already completed PhDs from many French universities.